pyutil/django-admin-autocomplete-all/README.md

     class MyModelAdmin(autocomplete_all.ModelAdmin):
         # ....

-In such class no other settings are required, but you can:
+In such ModelAdmin class no other settings are required, but you can:

-    autocomplete_exclude = [<field1>, ..]    # disable adding autocomplete_fields for listed fields
+    autocomplete_except = [<field1>, ..]    # disable adding autocomplete_fields for listed fields
-    autocomplete_all = False                 # disable automatic adding of autocomplete_fields at autocomplete_all
+    autocomplete_all = False                # disable automatic adding of autocomplete_fields at all

 At the first start you will probably receive a lot of django errors/warnings.
 They mean that you don't have registered the related ModelAdmin classes or that such class lacks search_fields=..